 - 901.12c Even though the face-up plane or phenomenon is controlled by just one player, any ability of that plane or phenomenon that refers to "you" applies to both members of the planar controller's team. - 901.12d Since each member of the active team is an active player, each of them may roll the planar die.
 Each player's cost to roll the planar die is based on the number of times that particular player has already rolled the planar die that turn. - 901.13.
 In multiplayer formats other than Grand Melee, plane cards and phenomenon cards are exempt from the limited range of influence option.
 Their abilities, and the effects of those abilities, affect all applicable objects and players in the game.
 (See rule 801, "Limited Range of Influence Option.") - 901.14.
 In Grand Melee Planechase games, multiple plane cards or phenomenon cards may be face up at the same time. - 901.14a Before the first turn of the game of the game, each player who will start the game with a turn marker sets a starting plane (see rule 901.5).
 Each of them is a planar controller. - 901.14b If a player would leave the game and that player leaving the game would reduce the number of turn markers in the game, that player first ceases to be a planar controller (but no other player becomes a planar controller), then that player leaves the game.
 Each face-up plane card or phenomenon card that player controlled is put on the bottom of its owner's planar deck.
-No player is considered to have planeswalked.

-901.15.
-Single Planar Deck Option

-- 901.15a As an alternative option, a Planechase game may be played with just a single communal planar deck.
+No player is considered to have planeswalked. - 901.15.
+Single Planar Deck Option - 901.15a As an alternative option, a Planechase game may be played with just a single communal planar deck.
 In that case, the number of cards in the planar deck must be at least forty or at least ten times the number of players in the game, whichever is smaller.
 The planar deck can't contain more phenomenon cards than twice the number of players in the game.
-Each card in the planar deck must have a different English name. - 901.15b In a Planechase game using the single planar deck option, the planar controller is considered to be the owner of all cards in the planar deck. - 901.15c If any rule or ability refers to a player's planar deck, the communal planar deck is used.
+Each card in the planar deck must have a different English name. - 901.15b In a Planechase game using the single planar deck option, the planar controller is considered to be the owner of all cards in the planar deck. - 901.15c If any rule or ability refers to a player's planar deck, the communal planar deck is used. - 902.
+Vanguard - 902.1.
+In the Vanguard variant, a vanguard card allows each player to play the role of a famous character.
+Each player will have one face-up vanguard card whose abilities and other characteristics affect the game.
+The Vanguard variant uses all the normal rules for a Magic game, with the following additions. - 902.2.
+A Vanguard game may be a two-player game or a multiplayer game. - 902.3.
+In addition to the normal game materials, each player needs a vanguard card.
+Each vanguard card is placed face up next to its owner's library before the game begins.
+All vanguard cards remain in the command zone throughout the game. - 902.4.
+Each player's starting life total is 20 plus or minus the life modifier of their vanguard card.
+Example: The life modifier of a player's vanguard card is -3.
+That player's starting life total is 17.